Petrel Pledge & Policies

 A shared responsibility and commitment to the health and well-being of the Oglethorpe community

-As Oglethorpe University continues the 2020-2021 academic year, we are reminded of the extraordinary changes occurring at Oglethorpe and around the world in response to the ongoing COVID-19 pandemic.
+As Oglethorpe University enters the 2021-2022 academic year, we continue to be reminded of the extraordinary changes occurring at Oglethorpe and around the world in response to the ongoing COVID-19 pandemic.

 These changes affect everyone’s lives, creating anxiety, fear, confusion, and frustration.

 The threat of COVID-19 cannot be ignored.
 A shared commitment to the health and well-being of every member of our Oglethorpe community—especially those with compromised health, communities of color, and older populations—is imperative.
 That responsibility lies with everyone—students, staff and faculty alike.

 To uphold that shared responsibility, members of the Oglethorpe community are asked to pledge to:

 By practicing these social guidelines both on-campus and at home, members of the Oglethorpe community can work together to protect the health of themselves and others – and enable us to reunite our entire community.